sodadata/docs/soda-agent/deploy.md

 ```

-## Decomission a Soda Agent and the EKS cluster
+## Decommission a Soda Agent and the EKS cluster

 1. Uninstall the Soda Agent in the cluster.
 ```shell